svjack/RIFT-SVC/README.md

 - LogNorm noise scheduler[6]
 - Zero init for output blocks
 - Classifier-free guidance training by randomly dropping out the speaker embedding (no quantitative test yet, but theoretically it should be better.
 But it not works for single speaker training.)
+[Removed in V2]
 - Add an MLP for input condition embedding

 #### No Gains